Teyvat-Collective-Network/relay-bot/docs/rules.md

 This includes server-hopping, sending a message from each server you're hopping to.

 ## 7. No self-promotion
-The global chat exist to chat, not to advertize.
+The global chat exists to chat, not to advertize.

 ## 8. English only
 Please don't have conversations in other languages than English, other languages can't be moderated consistently.